-- In both Texas and Delaware, allocations of profits and losses, and distributions of cash or other assets, of an LLC are made to the members in the manner provided by the company or LLC agreement. - A member is not entitled to receive distributions from an LLC prior to its winding up unless specified in the company agreement. - An LLC may not make a distribution to its members to the extent that, immediately after giving effect to the distribution, all liabilities of the LLC, other than liabilities to members with respect to their interests and non-recourse liabilities, exceed the fair value of the LLC assets.
+- In both Texas and Delaware, allocations of profits and losses, and distributions of cash or other assets, of an LLC are made to the members in the manner provided by the company or LLC agreement. - A member is not entitled to receive distributions from an LLC prior to its winding up unless specified in the company agreement, which is comparable to how such matters are addressed in a limited partnership agreement. - An LLC may not make a distribution to its members to the extent that, immediately after giving effect to the distribution, all liabilities of the LLC, other than liabilities to members with respect to their interests and non-recourse liabilities, exceed the fair value of the LLC assets.
 The determination of value may be made on the basis of the LLC's financial statements, a fair valuation or information from any other method that is reasonable under the circumstances.
 A member who receives a distribution that is not permitted under the preceding sentence has no liability to return the distribution unless the member knew that the distribution was prohibited.
 The limitations on distributions by an LLC do not apply to payments for reasonable compensation for past or present services or reasonable payments made in the ordinary course of business under a bona fide retirement or other benefits program.